 Wouldn’t it be interesting to see the von Mises stress in a real simulation and not only in theory?
 You can attend our free on-demand FEA Master Class and get a practical grasp of this interesting topic!

 The term derived above, with the square root of 2/3, for the representative or “von Mises” stress, looks familiar!
 The three principal stresses can be treated as coordinates and the resulting von Mises stress can be plotted.

-Fig 02 pictorially expresses the yield criterion in the principal stress space.
-Any stress state can be converted to the three principal stresses, which if are considered the three coordinates, the von Mises stress for different combinations leads to a cylindrical surface as shown in Fig. 02.
+Fig. 02 illustrates the yield criterion in the principal stress space.
+Any stress state can be converted to the three principal stresses, which, if considered the three coordinates, the von Mises stress for different combinations leads to a cylindrical surface as shown in Fig. 02.

-Most often, structures are made of materials like steel that show a plastic deformation and yielding before undergoing fracture.
-It is always preferred to design structures such that they are within the elastic limit and do not yield.
-While most of the experiments are simple loading conditions (like uniaxial tensile etc), designers are often in a quandry as to how this can be related to generic loading conditions observed in reality.
+Most often, structures consist of materials like steel that show a plastic deformation and yielding before undergoing fracture.
+It is always preferred to design structures so that they are within the elastic limit and do not yield.
+While most of the experiments are simple loading conditions (like uniaxial tensile), designers are often in a quandary as to how this can be related to generic loading conditions observed in reality.

-The von Mises stress, though sounds fancy, is just a metric of measurement to determine if the structure has started to yield at any point.
-The stresses calculated at any point can be mathematically written into a scalar quantity known as von Mises stress that can be compared with experimentally observed yield points.
+The von Mises stress, though it sounds fancy, is just a metric of measurement to determine whether the structure has started to yield at any point.
+The stresses calculated at any point can be mathematically written into a scalar quantity known as von Mises stress, which can then be compared with experimentally observed yield points.

 If you’d like to learn more about finite element analysis with a simulation software, here is a static stress analysis of a Toyota Hilux bumper ran 100% in a web browser.
 Just create a free Community account here and copy this simulation to use it as a template.